IanCowley/Narrative/README.md

 Narrative is a simple BDD framework, which gives you a simple Given When Then syntax.
 It is not opinionated, it's basic.
 Very basic...

-I wrote this because there was nothing else about that did what I needed and to be fair
+I wrote this because there was nothing else about that did what I needed and *I am more than keen for people forking and then sending me pull requests!*

 **Installation**
 Via NuGet